What is a free spirit? And how do you tell a free-spirited person from one who is simply careless, thoughtless, or impulsive?

 True free spirits get that a lot.
 Too many people assume that if you’re free-spirited, you’re an immature, flighty little airhead who leaves chaos in your wake and doesn’t care how their actions affect others.

 The truth behind the free-spirited personality is completely different — and way more interesting.

 What is a free spirit?

-The free spirit has reached a level of maturity that frees them from the fear of not conforming to other people’s expectations.
+As an adult, the free spirit has had to overcome family and societal pressures to retain that childhood state.
+They have reached a level of maturity that frees them from the fear of not conforming to other people’s expectations.

 Not only do they not feel compelled to do what others around them are doing (according to “established wisdom”), but they also don’t worry about the consequences of flouting those expectations.